Cantor Fitzgerald Global Technology & Industrial Growth Conference

 • Focus on contracting power 12–24 months before it comes online, with customer delivery typically within 6–12 months of readiness.

-• Preference for grid power over behind-the-meter solutions for efficiency and reliability, with challenges centered on infrastructure, not raw power supply.
+• Preference for grid power over behind-the-meter solutions for efficiency and redundancy.

 Partial view of Summaries dataset, powered by Quartr API